 I then studied engineering at the University of Manitoba, and graduated with a Bachelor of Science degree in Mechanical Engineering in 1984.
 In fact, I wrote my graduation thesis on Solid Propellant Rocket Motor Design and Testing, which was inspired by my rocket experimentation.

-I live in Winnipeg, Manitoba with my wife Pauline and our two senior (but very active) cats, Baby and Beau.
-I worked for 23 years at Bombardier Aerospace (Toronto) and have recently begun employment at Boeing Winnipeg, where I am positioned as an Engineering Specialist in aerostructures, working on the 787 Dreamliner.
+I live in Winnipeg, Manitoba with my wife Pauline and our lab/border collie cross dog, Callie.
+I previously worked for 23 years at Bombardier Aerospace in Toronto before moving back to my hometown to work at Boeing Winnipeg, where I am employed as a Stress Engineer, working on the 787 Dreamliner.